 Egypt's inability to win a game in Russia may also have affected his chances, though he was injured for most of the tournament and will regret not being able to have made as big an impact as he wanted.

 He did win the Premier League Golden Boot award with Liverpool, and came second in the European Golden Shoe award with 32 goals (Messi scooped the award with 34 goals).
 Though he won the Puskas Award at FIFA's Best Ceremony for his volley against Everton, he was curiously omitted from the FIFA FIFPro Team of the Year in favour of Mbappe, Ronaldo and Messi.

 Salah also managed to edge out Manchester City star De Bruyne to the Football Writers and Players' Player of the Year Awards, despite the Belgian international having a sensational season under Pep Guardiola and winning the title.

-The Belgium international is another outside favourite to win the Ballon d'Or as he was an instrumental factor in Belgium's third-place World Cup finish.
+The Belgium international is another outside favourite to win the Ballon d'Or at odds of 100/1 to win, as he was an instrumental factor in Belgium's third-place World Cup finish.

 Previous Ballon d'Or winners

 Ronaldo and Messi have dominated the last 10 years as both winners and runners-up for the award.
-The last player to have won the Ballon d'Or after winning the World Cup was Fabio Cannavaro in 2006 following Italy's success in Germany, while Kaka was the last non-Ronaldo/Messi footballer to have scooped up the trophy.
+The last player to have won the Ballon d'Or after winning the World Cup was Fabio Cannavaro in 2006 following Italy's success in Germany, while Kaka was the last player before Ronaldo and Messi to have scooped up the trophy.